typestack/class-validator/README.md

 // also you can inject classes using constructor injection into your custom ValidatorConstraint-s
 ```

+## Synchronous validation

+If you want to perform a simple non async validation you can use `validateSync` method instead of regular `validate`
+ method.
+It has the same arguments as `validate` method.
+But note, this method **ignores** all async validations
+ you have.

 ## Manual validation

 There are several method exist in the Validator that allows to perform non-decorator based validation: